naccdata/nacc-form-validator/docs/data-quality-rule-definition-guidelines.md

 This rule can also be used to define the "if not, then" case.
 For this, we use `forbidden` instead of `allowed`.

-So if variable `incntmod` (primary contact mode with participant) is NOT 6, then variable `incntmdx` (specify primary contact mode with participant) must be blank.
+So if field `incntmod` (primary contact mode with participant) is NOT 6, then field `incntmdx` (specify primary contact mode with participant) must be blank.

  <table>
 <tr>